SMSF Explained - SMSF Set-up

 How is a SMSF audited each year?

 An ASIC registered auditor must audit an SMSF on an annual basis.
 An independent auditor examines the validity and accuracy of an SMSF's financial records and makes sure that the fund is compliant with the rules and regulations that SMSF trustees are required to adhere to.
-The audit also provides an independent opinion on whether the fund’s records are kept correctly and satisfies the sole purpose test.
+The SMSF audit process also provides an independent opinion on whether the fund’s records are kept correctly and satisfies the sole purpose test.

 Is a SMSF right for you?